 Can dogs eat Sour Cream?
-Yes, but in moderation, if your dog is not lactose intolerant!
-Healthy dogs can consume sour cream in moderation.
-In fact, most dogs absolutely love sour cream and will go after it with a passion!
-Sour cream is sometimes used during dog training as a reward because dogs love it so much.
+Yes, dogs can eat Sour Cream in moderation if they are not lactose intolerant.
+Healthy dogs can consume Sour Cream as a rare occasional treat.
+In fact, most dogs absolutely love Sour Cream and will go after it with a passion!
+Sour Cream is sometimes used during dog training as a reward because dogs love it so much.

-While your dog can eat sour cream, should they?
+While your dog can eat Sour Cream, should they?
 It’s crucial to feed your furry friends food that meets their nutritional and dietary needs.
-But sometimes even the best dog food is not enough to satisfy them, especially when they have their eye on what their human is eating.
+But sometimes even the best dog food is not enough to satisfy them, especially when they have their eye on what their humans are eating.

 Feeding your furry companions food that’s meant for humans should be done infrequently and always in moderation.
 Before feeding anything to your pooch, research the food first.
-When done properly, Sour Cream can be a nice little treat but much like cheese balls and cheese puffs, sour cream can cause issues such as bloating and gas for your pup.
+When done properly, Sour Cream can be a nice little treat but much like cheese balls and cheese puffs, Sour Cream can cause digestive issues such as bloating and gas for your pup.

 What is Sour Cream?

-As you’ll learn later, your pup should only consume a moderate amount of Sour Cream because it has high fat content, has ingredients not meant for doggy consumption.
+As you’ll learn later, your pup should only consume a moderate amount of Sour Cream because it has high-fat content and it contains ingredients that are not meant for doggy consumption.
 Both of these reasons (and more!) can cause uncomfortable side effects in dogs.

 Save Big On Dog Essentials!

 Helping you decide if your dog can eat Sour Cream

 Sour cream isn’t all that bad if your pups consume it in moderation.
 But each case is different.
 We will help guide you along to figure out if your dog can eat Sour cream, how much of it, and what alternative food is available to Sour cream.

 Steps to help you decide if sour cream is safe for your dog: